 We own our headquarters, consisting of approximately 77,000 square feet, which is located on an approximately 8.2-acre parcel in Lafayette, Louisiana.
-This owned property is subject to a mortgage (see Note 5 to the Financial Statements, included in Part II, Item 8, of this Annual Report on Form 10-K for further information).
-During the quarter ended December 31, 2021, we acquired a 16,000 square foot office building and a 16,000 square foot climate controlled warehouse which we previously leased from a company owned by the Company's CEO, Casey Hoyt, and President, Michael Moore.
+During 2021, we acquired a 16,000 square foot office building and a 16,000 square foot climate controlled warehouse which we previously leased from a company owned by the Company's CEO, Casey Hoyt, and President, Michael Moore.
 We believe that our facilities are adequate for our needs for the immediate future and that, should it be needed, additional space can be leased on commercially reasonable terms to accommodate any future growth.